Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Related Work

 \subsection{Robotic Grasping}

 Robotic grasping has been a widely explored topic using numerous gripper designs and sensor modalities \cite{gripreview2016}.
-Recently, motivated by human's intense dependence of tactile feedback for grasping process, tactile sensors have thus begun to play an important role in robotic grasping \cite{guo2017}.
+The sensorized hand proposed in \cite{friedl2020clash} uses a multi-model observer framework and a variety of sensors, including cameras, tendon force sensors, and proximity sensors, to achieve successful grasping.
+In \cite{pozzi2022grasping}, the presented work proposes a vision-based framework for grasp learning of deformable objects using an anthropomorphic, under-actuated, compliant hand.
+It renders a promising future direction to employ advanced hand mechanisms for grasping.
+Recently, motivated by human's intense dependence of tactile feedback for the grasping process, tactile sensors have thus begun to play an important role in robotic grasping \cite{jiang2022shall}.
 In \cite{Calandra2018Regrasp}, the authors used deep-learning methods to obtain a grasping policy for rigid grippers.
 However, the grasping success rate on deformable objects was not ideal since they only adjusted the grasping position but fixed the grasping force.
 The work of \cite{Dongeon2020OptimalGrasping} estimated the optimal grasping force empirically but assumed the object weights were known.
-In \cite{Yazhan2020TowardsLearning} \cite{Siyuan2019Slip}, the gripper's opening were controlled to stabilize the grasped objects under external disturbances by detecting the slip occurrences.
-Similarly, the work in \cite{Zhen2020ForceControl} made use of tactile sensing to stabilize the grasped object by controlling the grasping force.
+In \cite{Yazhan2020TowardsLearning} \cite{Siyuan2019Slip}, the gripper's opening was controlled to stabilize the grasped objects under external disturbances by detecting the slip occurrences.
+Similarly, the work in \cite{wettels2009grip} made use of tactile sensing to stabilize the grasped object by controlling the grasping force.
 However, all of these studies assumed that the objects were already steadily grasped in hand.
 In this work, we aim at estimating safe grasping force for deformable objects through a learning framework.